The doctrine of Purgatory in the Catholic church is explained in this statement from the Second Vatican Council, p. 63, which says,

 The context speaks of Paul having planted the Corinthian church, and that another person was building upon that work: verse 6 says, "I planted, Apollos watered, but God was causing the growth."
 Paul goes on to say that unless a person builds upon the foundation of Jesus, his work will be burned up the in the day of judgment (v.
 13).
 See also, 1 Cor.
 5:5; 2 Cor.
 1:14; 1 Thess.
 5:2).

-Paul is simply using the terms that are familiar with the people of the time.
+Paul is simply using the terms that are familiar to the people of the time.
 Fire was the tool used to purify metals and to get rid of that which was unwanted--the dross.
 So, too, on the day when our works are examined, the fire of judgment will both purify and remove.
 This will not affect our salvation, but it will affect our rewards.
 The theme of fire used as purification is also found in 2 Pet.
 3:10-13.
 But this is not talking about becoming saved or staying saved.

 1 Cor.
 3:15 does not teach purgatory as a place we go to in order to have some of our sins cleansed from us.
 It teaches that even though the person is justified by faith and cannot face damnation, his works will, however, be judged on "that day."
 Those works which are good will survive the fires of judgment the way gold, silver, and precious stones can survive fire.
 But false works will be consumed the way fire consumes wood, hay, and straw.
 What is left has no bearing on whether or not we are saved.
 It has to do with rewards in heaven.